Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Results

 \subsubsection{CPU time}

 Figure~\ref{20Dwhole} compares the CPU times for the entire run, for the modeling phase, and for the optimization of the acquisition function for each algorithm tested.
 As the figure shows, the time increases significantly compared to dimension 10.
-Again, the fastest methods are the two versions of TuRBO, while SAASBO reaches a prohibitive total CPU time.
-Moreover, the CPU time for optimizing the acquisition function is generally much shorter than that for building the model.
+For this dimension, the fastest algorithm in terms of cumulative iteration CPU time is RDUCB, followed by TuRBO1 and TuRBOm.
 Considering the two different analyses, the experimental results suggest that the best algorithm in dimension 20 is TuRBO1.
-It seems particularly well suited for f20-f22, which belong to the category of multimodal functions with weak global structure.
+It seems particularly well suited for f20-f22, which belongs to the category of multimodal functions with weak global structure.